-For most insured people, the cumulative cost of premiums, deductibles, and copayments is much less than they would pay if they became ill and had to pay out of pocket for health care.
-Therein lies the mechanism on which health insurance operates-even though most people will not become significantly ill in a given year, their premiums, deductibles, and copayments help pay for those who do.
+To help pay the costs of health care, most Americans obtain health insurance-a contract with an insurance company which agrees to pay some or all of a patient's medical bills according to the terms of the policy.
+In return, the patient pays a fee (a premium) to the insurer on a regular basis.
+Depending on the insurance policy, some patients also pay a deductible (an amount a patient must pay for health care services in a calendar year before the insurer begins to contribute) and/or copayments (fixed fees at the time of service).
+For most insured people, the cumulative cost of premiums, deductibles, and copayments is much less than they would pay if they became ill and paid out of pocket for health care.
+Therein lies the mechanism on which health insurance operates-even though most people will not become seriously ill in a given year, their premiums, deductibles, and copayments help pay the costs for those who do.
 Health insurance allows groups of people to share the risk of contracting a serious-and expensive-illness.